alexnathanson/solar-protocol/dev/readme.md

 ## getting started - install instructions

 All commands are kept in the `solar-protocol` so everyone can stay up-to-date with installing, debugging, and developing the protocol.
-If you'd like to install the script, just add it to your terminal path:

-    test ~/.bashrc && echo export PATH="\$PATH:$PWD" >> ~/.bashrc
-    test ~/.zshrc && echo export PATH="\$PATH:$PWD" >> ~/.zshrc

-Now open a new terminal, and check that the help works:
+### Install dependencies

+    ./solar-protocol init

+Once dependencies are installed, you can use the 'solar-protocol' command without the `./` prefix

     solar-protocol help

-### Install dependencies

-    solar-protocol init

-## build the base image

-    solar-protocol build

-## Run the server

-This will bring up the server in development mode
+Run the server - this will bring it up in development mode, which will have live code reloading, and not post information to the live network.

     solar-protocol dev